anejrozman/Rich-neighbour-edge-coloring/README.md

 We want to verify the following conjecture:
 $$For \ every \ graph \ G \ of \ maximum \ degree \ \Delta, X_{rn}'(G) \leq 2\Delta - 1 \ holds.$$

-We implenment the coloring and apply the tests to verify the above conjecture fo regular graphs of degree $\Delta \geq 4$.
+We implement the coloring and apply the tests to verify the above conjecture fo regular graphs of degree $\Delta \geq 4$.
 For small graphs we do it ... , for larger graphs we apply a random search ...